alexdevero/alex-devero-blog/__drafts__/draft--heap-stack-call-stack.md

 // to the "terryP" object in memory heap
 // the "introduceTerry" in stack points
 // to introduceTerry() function in memory heap
+// the "series" in stack points
+// to the "series" array in memory heap
+// arrays are objects in JavaScript
 ```

 ## Conclusion: [...] ...